-The material is not thought to produce adverse health effects or irritation of the respiratory tract (as classified by EC Directives using animal models).
-Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable control measures be used in an occupational setting.
-Ingestion The material has NOT been classified by EC Directives or other classification systems as "harmful by ingestion".
+Inhaled Not normally a hazard due to non-volatile nature of product Ingestion The material has NOT been classified by EC Directives or other classification systems as "harmful by ingestion".
 This is because of the lack of corroborating animal or human evidence.
-Skin Contact The material is not thought to produce adverse health effects or skin irritation following contact (as classified by EC Directives using animal models).
-Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable gloves be used in an occupational setting.
+Skin Contact Skin contact is not thought to have harmful health effects (as classified under EC Directives); the material may still produce health damage following entry through wounds, lesions or abrasions.
 Eye Although the liquid is not thought to be an irritant (as classified by EC Directives), direct contact with the eye may produce transient discomfort characterised by tearing or conjunctival redness (as with windburn).
 Chronic Long-term exposure to the product is not thought to produce chronic effects adverse to the health (as classified by EC Directives using animal models); nevertheless exposure by all routes should be minimised as a matter of course.
-Rowe Scientific Buffer pH 4.0 TOXICITY IRRITATION and TOC Standard Not Available Not Available ΤΟΧΙΟΙΤΥ IRRITATION potassium hydrogen phthalate dermal (guinea pig) LD50: >1000 mg/kg [2] Eye: no adverse effect observed (not irritating) [1] Oral(Rat) LD50; >3200 mg/kg [2] Skin: no adverse effect observed (not irritating) [1]